cloudrac3r/out-of-your-element/docs/user-guide.md

 If a thread is newly created, it will be added to the space, and an announcement will also be posted to the parent channel with a link to quickly join.

+Matrix users can create their own thread with `/thread <name>`.
+This will create a real thread channel on Discord-side and announce its creation on both sides in the usual way.

 ## Custom Room Icons

 Normally on Matrix, the room icons will match the space icon.
 Since Matrix allows for room-specific icons, the bridge will keep track of any custom icon that was set on a room.